kpicaza/scm/README.md

 # Session Skate Sim Collector Map

-This project is inspired by <https://github.com/jeanropke/RDR2CollectorsMap>.
+A project inspired by https://github.com/jeanropke/RDR2CollectorsMap.

-A community created Fan map with locations of the especial features, spots and so on inner Session Skate Sim wold.
+It is a community-created Fan map with locations of the game features, spots, and so on inner Session Skate Sim world.

 ## POC

-- [x] Picture from NYC Booklin, Chatham map(1920*1080)
+- [x] Picture from NYC Brooklin, Chatham map(1920*1080)
 - [x] Test adding some markers
   - [x] Historical challenge marker type
   - [ ] Daily Challenge marker type
 - [ ] Show/Hide markers from a type
 - [ ] Check if there are Copyright issues?
-(I'm new in the geming world XD)
+(I'm new in the gaming world XD)

 [Live Demo](https://kpicaza.github.io/scm/)